Keeping Stress at Bay for Seniors

 Why Stress is Harmful to Seniors

-Stress is known to have effects on both the body and mind, and many of us have experienced stress so great that we have become physically ill.
+Stress has effects on both the body and mind, and many of us have experienced stress so great that we have become physically ill.
 Stress is a known suppressor of the immune system, and when combined with other mental or physical diseases or illnesses that seniors are susceptible to, it can greatly increase the likelihood of sickness.
 Too much stress can also cause the body to recover from an illness at a much slower pace than normal.
 Thus, it makes it harder for older adults to fight and detect disease.
 When we get older, our mental abilities slow and it is a natural part of life for people to experience cognitive decline as they age.
 Added stress can accelerate this decline greatly.
 Living away from home or family in an assisted living facility can cause feelings of isolation and loneliness for seniors.
 They tend to sometimes feel a loss of independence and a lack of purpose and their quality of life declines if they are not engaging regularly in some sort of mental or physical activity on a regular basis.

 How to Reduce Stress